Growth rates of Coxeter groups and Perron numbers: Introduction

-Both growth series above are known to be rational functions, since the corresponding sets $\mathrm{ShortLex}(G) = $ ``words over the alphabet $S$ in shortest left-lexicographic form representing all elements of $G$'' (equivalently, the language of short-lex normal forms for $G$ with its standard presentation) and $\mathrm{Geo}(G) = $``words over the alphabet $S$ corresponding to labels of all possible geodesics in $\mathrm{Cay}(G, S)$ issuing from $e$'' (equivalently, the language of reduced words in $G$ with its standard presentation) are regular languages.
-That is, there exist deterministic finite-state automata $\mathrm{ShortLex}$ and $\mathrm{Geo}$ that accept the omonimous languages.
-We shall use such automata due to Brink and Howlett \cite{BH}, which appear to be a convenient choice for us due to several theoretical and technical reasons, although there is no canonical one.
+Both growth series above are known to be rational functions, since the corresponding sets $\mathrm{ShortLex}(G) = $ ``words over the alphabet $S$ in shortest left-lexicographic form representing all elements of $G$'' (equivalently, the language of shortlex normal forms for $G$ with its standard presentation) and $\mathrm{Geo}(G) = $``words over the alphabet $S$ corresponding to labels of all possible geodesics in $\mathrm{Cay}(G, S)$ issuing from $e$'' (equivalently, the language of reduced words in $G$ with its standard presentation) are regular languages.
+That is, there exist deterministic finite-state automata $\mathsf{ShortLex}$ and $\mathsf{Geo}$ that accept the eponymous languages.
+We shall use the automata due to Brink and Howlett \cite{BH}, who provide a universal construction for all Coxeter groups.
+In addition to the original work \cite{BH}, the $\mathsf{ShortLex}$ automaton is described in great detail in \cite{Casselman1, Casselman2}, and the $\mathsf{Geo}$ automaton in \cite{BB}.
+In the present work, we use those latter descriptions.